UKPLab/dior-cvae/README.md

 We employ a diffusion model to increase the complexity of the prior distribution and its compatibility to the distributions produced by a PLM.
 Also, we propose memory dropout to the cross-attention mechanism, which actively encourages the use of latent variables for response generation.
 Overall, experiments across two commonly-used open-domain dialog datasets show that our method can generate more diverse responses without large-scale dialog pre-training.

-Contact person: Tianyu Yang,  yang@ukp.informatik.tu-darmstadt.de
+Contact person: Tianyu Yang,  yang@ukp.tu-darmstadt.de

 https://www.ukp.tu-darmstadt.de/